 - Vital signs were not monitored, failing to act on vital sign problems

 - Failing to monitor a patient after administering treatment

 State and federal law in the United States acknowledges that medical professionals can make mistakes, but when patient care falls below the accepted medical standards and a mistake is made that results in injury or death, this is considered to be medical malpractice.

-Negligence in Surgery.
-Surgical mistakes lead to the deaths of thousands of Americans each year.
+ER or Hospital Negligence – Surgical mistakes lead to thousands of American deaths each year.
 While every surgery is not without risk, if a negative surgical outcome was caused by a medical professional’s negligent actions, the victim may have a viable medical malpractice lawsuit on their hands.
 Common reasons

 Reach Out to an Experienced Medical Malpractice Attorney